 As a Wedding Magician I normally perform at over 50 weddings a year and the list below are all tried and tested from seeing them at countless weddings.

-I’m Roger Lapin a Professional Magician for over 20 years, member of the Magic Circle based in Hampshire and available to hire for amazing wedding entertainment across the UK.
+I’m Roger Lapin a Professional Magician for over 20 years, member of the Magic Circle based in Hampshire and available to hire for amazing wedding entertainment in Surrey, Berkshire and across the UK.

 Wedding receptions games fall into two categories, for your guests and for the bride and groom.